aditi381/documentations/README.md

 ## Conclusion

-In conclusion, the Secret Santa Management System offers a modern solution for organizing Secret Santa events in organizations.
-By automating tasks and improving user experience, the system fosters camaraderie and makes the holiday season more enjoyable.
+In conclusion, the Secret Santa Website offers a modern solution for organizing Secret Santa events in organizations.
+By automating tasks and improving user experience, the website fosters camaraderie and makes the holiday season more enjoyable.
 Its simplicity and effectiveness make it suitable for organizations of all sizes.